Erdogan says to extend Syria operation despite risk of U.S. confrontation

 “Turkey has not been able yet to shore up its control over any of the villages it has advanced on,” said the Observatory’s Abdulrahman.
 He attributed this to fierce resistance from YPG fighters who are from Afrin, and the hilly terrain of the area.

+Afrin is separated from Manbij and the rest of the territory held by the Kurdish-led forces by a strip of land held by Assad’s government forces.

-In 2016, the SDF pushed Islamic State fighters out of Manbij.
-Erdogan has accused the United States of reneging on a promise to ensure that the town would return to Arab control.
+In 2016, the Kurdish-led SDF pushed Islamic State fighters out of Manbij.
+Erdogan has accused the United States of reneging on a promise to ensure that Kurdish fighters would return the town to Arab control.

-U.S. Defense Secretary Jim Mattis has said Turkey’s offensive is distracting from efforts to defeat Islamic State.
+U.S. Defence Secretary Jim Mattis has said Turkey’s offensive is distracting from efforts to defeat Islamic State.

-The United States has hoped to use the YPG’s control of the area to give it the diplomatic muscle it needs to revive U.N.-led talks in Geneva on a deal that would end Syria’s civil war and eventually lead to Assad’s removal.
+The United States has hoped to use the YPG’s control of territory to give it the diplomatic muscle it needs to revive U.N.-led talks in Geneva on a deal that would end Syria’s civil war and eventually lead to Assad’s removal.

-Additional reporting by Orhan Coskun, Ercan Gurses and Ece Toksabay in Ankara; Daren Butler, Ezgi Erkoyun and Ali Kucukgocmen in Istanbul; Writing by David Dolan; Editing by Gareth Jones
+Additional reporting by Orhan Coskun, Ercan Gurses Ece Toksabay and Dominic Evans in Ankara; Daren Butler, Ezgi Erkoyun and Ali Kucukgocmen in Istanbul; Writing by David Dolan; Editing by Gareth Jones and Peter Graff